Hong Kong leader says China patriots now firmly in charge | Politics

 Hong Kong leader says China patriots now firmly in charge

-Hong Kong leader Carrie Lam on Monday said Chinese patriots are now firmly in charge of the city following the election of its new leader, who ran unopposed in a process controlled by Beijing from start to finish.
+Hong Kong leader Carrie Lam has said that Chinese patriots are now firmly in charge of the city following the election of its new leader, who ran unopposed in a process controlled by Beijing.

-Lam's comments came a day after a carefully vetted selection committee voted overwhelmingly to approve John Lee, a hard-line security chief who oversaw a crackdown on Hong Kong's pro-democracy movement.
+Lam's comments on Monday came a day after a carefully vetted election committee voted overwhelmingly to approve John Lee, a hard-line security chief who oversaw a crackdown on Hong Kong's pro-democracy movement after massive protests turned violent in 2019.

-The crackdown led to the imposition by Beijing of a sweeping National Security Law and the reorganization of the regional legislature.
-Political opponents were subsequently jailed, dissenting voices silenced and the organized opposition quashed.
+The protests led to the imposition by Beijing of a sweeping National Security Law and the reorganisation of the city's legislature.
+Political opponents were subsequently jailed, dissenting voices silenced and the organised opposition quashed.

 Appearing with Lee, Lam said such changes were necessary to restore order and stability in the Asian financial hub.

-"I want to thank the central government again for taking resolute measures when Hong Kong faced unprecedented challenges,'' said Lam, who is stepping away after a single five-year term as leader.
+“I want to thank the central government again for taking resolute measures when Hong Kong faced unprecedented challenges,'' said Lam, who is stepping down after a single five-year term as leader.

 “It formulated the National Security Law, which helped Hong Kong transform from chaos to order, and also improved Hong Kong's electoral system so that we can achieve long-term peace and stability,” Lam said.